Jatin136/NoteTakingApp/Readme.md

 # Note keeping Application

 A Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
-Also has unit test in mocha.
+Also has unit test in mocha chai sinon.

 ## Steps to Setup